Evelyn Barker: Operation Shark

 With information that the Irgun ring, responsible for the King David Hotel bombing, was hiding in Tel Aviv, Barker organised a massive police operation in the city.
 His instructions were short: "I want you to search Tel Aviv, every single room and attic and cellar in Tel Aviv.
 Is that quite clear?"
 The police action in Tel Aviv, codenamed Operation Shark, began on 30 July and achieved several successes.
 However, the most important figure of the Zionist underground, Menachem Begin, slipped through British hands.
 Barker later recalled: "We should have caught him, but the men did not search his house properly.
 This is one of the problems of search operations.
 You have to rely on very junior people, and, if they make a mistake, the whole operation can be damaged."

 On 24 January 1947, Barker confirmed the death sentence of the Irgun fighter, Dov Gruner.
 Barker later said in an interview:This was a cut-and-dried case.
 Gruner had been caught red-handed, armed and shooting up British troops.
 His political views were nothing to do with the matter.
 It's nonsense to say that he was a prisoner of war.
 There was no war.
 Even if there had been, the Irgun were not obeying the rules of war.
 He was a criminal, a murderer.
 So I took it up to Alan Cunningham and I said, "This is an absolutely definite case of carrying arms and I propose to sign the death warrant.
 Do you agree?
 He said he did.
 It wasn't political.
 It wasn't referred to London.
 It was a decision taken by me on the spot.

 Assassination attempts

 Barker was the target of several assassination efforts, which included explosive devices placed around his residence.
-In 1977, after it was revealed that the future President of Israel, Ezer Weizman, was involved in one of these attempts, Barker commented: "I expect he's glad that he failed in his mission.
+In 1977, after it was revealed that General Ezer Weizman, a former commander of the Israeli Air Force and future President of Israel, was involved in one of these attempts, Barker commented: "I expect he's glad that he failed in his mission.
 What good would it have done to kill me?
 It wouldn't have helped the Jewish cause or the Irgun or anyone else.
 At least General Weizman has been able to go through the last thirty years without a murder on his conscience."